hextriclosan/rusty-jvm/jimage-rs/README.md

 ## Introduction
 `jimage-rs` is a Rust library and command-line utility for reading and extracting resources from Java image files (`jimage`).

-`jimage` is a file format uses by the Java Virtual Machine (JVM) to store class files and other resources in a compressed format.
+`jimage` is a file format used by the Java Virtual Machine (JVM) to store class files and other resources in a compressed format.
 It is typically found in the `lib/modules` directory of a Java installation.
 The file format developed in the scope of [Project Jigsaw][project-jigsaw] ([JEP-220][jep-220]) is used to store the Java Platform Module System (JPMS) modules.

 This crate: